Skip to main content

 The content item helps us to render the page.
 It has fields such as title ("Services") and description ("Find services from government"), which we render on the page.

 For example, it provides the field default_documents_per_page: 20.
 This tells us to display 20 results per page by default.
-We'll only fetch the top 20 results from Search API in this case.
+We'll only fetch the top 20 results from Search in this case.

-The filter field tells us to apply some filters by default to our Search API query.
+The filter field tells us to apply some filters by default to our Search query.
 In this case "content_purpose_supergroup": ["services"] will be added to every search query, but, like default_documents_per_page, this will be hidden from the user.

 Search content items are published by Search API and Specialist Publisher.

-Querying the Search API
+Querying Search API

 Using the content item and a user's query parameters, Search::Query makes a query to Search API.